Just imagine being able to write a 2000-word perfect blog in 2 hours.

 Your facts will form the outline that you’ll expand on later.

-When you base your content around what worked in the past, you’re making assumptions that may no longer be true.
+When you base your blog content around what worked in the past, you’re making assumptions that may no longer be true.
 Jodi Flynn, founder of Luma Coaching, defines assumptions as “beliefs that are based on the premise that because something happened in the past, it is automatically going to happen again.”

 Gathering facts for your subheadings, bullet points and outline builds your foundation for a solid article.